Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_channels.md

 ```

-Note: Depending the visibility of the channel (public or limited to my company), users will be able to find or not this channel.
+Note: Only users from the same company as the owner can found this channel.

 ### Subscribing to a public channel